snlab/alto-doc/ECS_design_document_template.md

 ## Glossary

-* Switch:
+* Switching:
-* Switching: The packets are moved within the same network and are forwarded based on the destination MAC address.
+	The packets are moved within the same network and are forwarded based on the destination MAC address

-* Route:
+* Routing:
-* Routing: The packets can be transfered between networks using IP address to determine the destination.
+	The packets can be transferred between networks using IP address to determine the destination.

 * Layer 2 Switch:
+	A L2 switch does switching only.
+It uses mac address to switch the packets from a port to the destination port.

 * Layer 3 Switch:
+	A L3 switch also does switching exactly like a L2 switch, while it is capable of having IP address and doing routing.

+* Endpoint:
-* Endpoint: An endpoint is an application or host that is capable of communicating (sendind and/or receiving messages) on a network.
+	An endpoint is an application or host that is capable of communicating (sending and/or receiving messages) on a network.
 An endpoint is typically either a resource provider or a resource consumer.

 ## Limitations

 * OpenDayLight
   * ODL doesn't provide general routing service to handle global routing or switching.
-So ECS relaies on an extra module to gather routing information.
+So ECS relies on an extra module to gather routing information.

 * OpenFlow
   * Packet counter

 * ALTO
-  * Can't handle multi-path or load banlancing scenario.
+  * Can't handle multi-path or load balancing scenario.
   * Do not have fail-safe mechanism to get path.

 ## Architecture and Design description